pennlabs/penn-courses/backend/README.md

 ## Setting up the Django Backend

 1. `cd backend`
+2. `pipenv install --dev`
-2. `pipenv shell` to activate the virtual environment
+3. `pipenv shell` to activate the virtual environment
-3. `python manage.py migrate`
+4. `python manage.py migrate`
-4. Make sure everything works by running `python manage.py test` and ensuring all tests pass.
+5. Make sure everything works by running `python manage.py test` and ensuring all tests pass.
-5. Create an admin user with `python manage.py createsuperuser`
+6. Create an admin user with `python manage.py createsuperuser`
-6. Run with `python manage.py runserver` and go to `localhost:8000/admin`, login with your new user to make sure the site backend operational!
+7. Run with `python manage.py runserver` and go to `localhost:8000/admin`, login with your new user to make sure the site backend operational!

 ## Quick DB Setup